Browse by Medical Category

-As part of its education and training function, the Division welcomes Global Health Leadership Fellows, who work for two years on projects that advance the Division’s mission.
+As part of its education and training function, the Division welcomes Global Health Innovation and Leadership Fellows, who work for two years on projects that advance the Division’s mission.
 As part of the program, Fellows also complete degree or certificate programs in global health.

 The Division of Global Health and Human Rights has been offering a two-year global health fellowship for residency-trained physicians since July of 2006.
 Applications are welcomed from physicians all specialties and 1 to 2 are admitted annually.
 The fellowship focus is to develop global health leaders in a particular area of concentration.
 The two-year training program includes a customized combination of field work, clinical participation at MGH, and didactics such as advanced degrees in public health or public policy, tropical medicine, and research mentorship.